ClickHouse

 Statistics

 Once ClickHouse is integrated, Coroot visualizes the cluster topology and breaks down storage usage by telemetry type.
-You can see how much space is used by logs, traces, and profiles, along with compression ratios and retention settings.
+You can see how much space is used by logs, traces, profiles, and metrics (when enabled), along with compression ratios and retention settings.
 In clustered setups, Coroot also shows per-node disk usage and available space, making it easy to track storage health across the entire cluster.

 Clustered ClickHouse